The primary function of the judiciary is to

 The main function of the Judiciary is to adjudicate and to interpret Acts of Parliament and the common law.
 Additionally the Judiciary has the power to issue out orders or directives as may be necessary to ensure law, peace and order is maintained.

-The principle of the rule of law stipulates that ...
+The head of the Commonwealth of Nations is the ...